Scale and Polish

 Fine hand tools

-Once the larger pieces of tartar are gone, the dentist may switch to finer hand tools to remove smaller deposits in between the teeth and to smooth the tooth surfaces.
+Once the larger pieces of tartar are gone, the hygienist may switch to finer hand tools to remove smaller deposits in between the teeth and to smooth the tooth surfaces.

-Once all of the tooth surfaces are smooth, the dentist will polish your teeth using a slow speed handpiece with a soft rubber cup or a nylon bristle brush.
+Once all of the tooth surfaces are smooth, the hygienist will polish your teeth using a slow speed handpiece with a soft rubber cup or a nylon bristle brush.
 The brush or cup is dipped in a prophylaxis paste and applied on the teeth for a smooth finish.
+You can choose to have an Air Abrasion Polishing.

 Do dental cleanings hurt?